- ABOUT US

 - Injury Prevention

 Neck pain is a very common complaint, particularly amongst those who work in front of the computer all day.
-Neck pain can present in a number of different ways.
-The main symptoms tend to be increased pain with neck rotation, static postures, headaches and sometimes pain referring from the neck, down into the shoulder or arm.
-Approximately 2 in 3 people suffer from a bout of neck pain at some stage during their lives.
+It can present in a number of different ways.
+Headaches, static posture and neck rotation are the symptoms increased with it.Sometimes it referring from the neck, down into the shoulder or arm.
+Approximately 2 in 3 people suffer from a bout of it at some stage during their lives.

-The main types of neck pain are acute wry neck, whiplash, or degenerative.
-Most often neck pain is non-specific where there is no particular structure causing the pain.
+The main types of it are acute wry neck, whiplash, or degenerative.
+Most often it is non-specific where there is no particular structure causing the pain.

-Non-specific neck pain is the most common type of pain.
+Non-specific neck pain is the most common type of it.
 Poor posture and pronlonged static postures such as looking at a computer, driving or reading is normally what triggers this non-specific mechanical neck pain.
-The pain is thought to be caused by a combination of muscle tightness and inflammation, joint stiffness and weakness of the muscles supporting the neck.
-Non-specific neck pain can also present due to increased stress causing increased tension and tightness of muscles in the neck and shoulders, in particular the trapezius muscles.
+It is thought to be caused by a combination of muscle tightness and inflammation, joint stiffness and weakness of the muscles supporting the neck.
+Non-specific pain can also present due to increased stress.
+This causes increased tension and tightness of muscles in the upper body, in particular the trapezius muscles.

-Acute wry neck occurs as a result of holding the neck in one position for a long period of time, moving the neck awkwardly, or sometimes the cause is unknown.
-With wry neck, patients present with unilateral neck pain, and often the neck is rotated to one side and stuck in this position.
+Acute wry neck occurs as a result of holding the neck in one position for a long period of time.
+It can also be moving the neck awkwardly, or sometimes the cause is unknown.
+With wry, patients present with unilateral neck pain.
+It is often from when your neck is rotated and stuck in this position.
 There is often an associated muscle spasm.
-This type of neck pain tends to resolve relatively quickly.
+This type of it tends to resolve relatively quickly.

 Whiplash, normally occurs as a result of a MVA.
 Individuals normally experience a sudden impact where the neck is forced forwards into end range flexion, then backwards into end range extension.
 This can stretch and sometimes tear muscles and ligaments of the neck, resulting in instability of the neck.
 Pain often presents a day or two after the accident as the muscles begin to spasm and joints stiffen up.